It's a lunar trifecta. A rare 'super blue blood moon' will soon light up the sky

 It may sound like the apocalypse is nigh, so let's break it down by its three parts: "super," "blue" and "blood."

-So, a "supermoon" is when a full moon occurs at the same time as its pedigree, the closest point of the moon's orbit with Earth.
+So, a "supermoon" is when a full moon occurs at the same time as its perigee, the closest point of the moon's orbit with Earth.
 The result: the moon appears larger than normal and NASA is predicting this one will be 14% brighter than usual.

 Chances are you have used the phrase "once in a blue moon" -- but have you ever wondered where it came from?
-The well-known idiom actually refers to the rare instance when there is a second supermoon in a calendar month.
+The well-known idiom actually refers to the rare instance when there is a second full moon in a calendar month.
 The first supermoon of 2018 -- which took place on New Year's Day -- was previously described by NASA as the "biggest and brightest" one expected for the entire year.

 Then completing this "lunar trifecta" is the "blood" element.
-Although it does not have a scientific definition, a "blood moon" occurs during a lunar eclipse when faint red sunbeams peak out around the edges of the moon, giving it a reddish, copper color.
+Although it does not have a scientific definition, a "blood moon" occurs during a lunar eclipse when faint red sunbeams peek out around the edges of the moon, giving it a reddish, copper color.

 Where can I see it?